Dr Rakesh Jetly

 Results: A lack of evidence-based research to address the unique circumstances of military culture as a risk factor for suicide.

 Conclusion: Current risk assessment protocols may be improved, with more research on military culture and its role in suicide risk.

 Miller J, Watkins E. Assessing Suicide Risk in Veterans: The Role of Military Culture as a Risk Factor.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2020; 2(2).